 Pack is reported to still be very harsh and controlling, plus others have testified that he has been caught in lies.2

-David Pack teaches Herbert W. Armstrong's doctrines and believes RCG is "the only true extension of Mr. Armstrong's ministry--the Church in which Christ is now working."
+David Pack believes that Herbert W. Armstrong (who gave hundreds of false prophecies) was the "end-time Elijah."
+He teaches the doctrines of Herbert Armstrong and believes RCG is "the only true extension of Mr. Armstrong's ministry--the Church in which Christ is now working."
 RCG claims to trace its roots "directly to the first century church."3 He has rewritten all of the major booklets of Herbert Armstrong, and his literature for children is patterned after the same; i. e., The Story of the Bible and Children's Bible Lessons.
 These "lessons" have their focus in the Old Testament and emphasize the Ten Commandments ("God's Law").
 Stories about Jesus, especially as personal Savior, aren't included.
 In fact, the New Testament isn't even covered.

 He sets up his members to accept his claims by asking them:

 I wondered when I gave those sermons, now 8 weeks ago, would anybody leave?
 Would they say "this guy is copying the fellow in Oklahoma [referring to Gerald Flurry], he's taking offices to himself," no matter how thoroughly I taught it?
 They would just follow an impulse, a feeling--they would just "knee-jerk" themselves right out of the church?
 And say, they can't discern difference between a man taken through "self-promotion" as an imposter, or Christ giving an office?
 I'll just report to you that not a soul quit.